Haus-A-Rest

 @nicholarodgers.artist , BA, Mlitt Painting & Sculpture

-This month’s feature is BBC Journalist:
+This month’s feature is Artist

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><

-This issue’s resident creatives include our Graphic novel bookworm Mildred Burchette-Vass, critical art writer Michaela Hall, and our wordsmith poet Peter Devonald, and our editors and creators Nichola and Jenna
+This issue’s resident creatives include our Graphic novel bookworm Mildred Burchette-Vass, critical art writer Michaela Hall, our wordsmith poet Peter Devonald, and our editors and creators Nichola and Jenna

 !!
 Calling Artists & Writers!!